Paratrooper: Overview

 The first extensive use of paratroopers (Fallschirmjäger) was by the Germans during World War II.
 Later in the conflict paratroopers were used extensively by the Allied Forces.
 Cargo aircraft of the period (for example the German Junkers Ju 52 and the American Douglas C-47 Skytrain/Dakota) being small, they rarely, if ever, jumped in groups much larger than 20 from one aircraft.
 In English, this load of paratroopers is called a "stick," while any load of soldiers gathered for air movement is known as a "chalk."
 The terms come from the common use of white chalk on the sides of aircraft and vehicles to mark and update numbers of personnel and equipment being emplaned.

 In World War II, paratroopers most often used parachutes of a circular design.
 These parachutes could be steered to a small degree by pulling on the risers (four straps connecting the paratrooper's harness to the connectors) and suspension lines which attach to the parachute canopy itself.
 German paratroopers, whose harnesses had only a single riser attached at the back, could not manipulate their parachutes in such a manner.
 Today, paratroopers still use round parachutes, or round parachutes modified so as to be more fully controlled with toggles.
 The parachutes are usually deployed by a static line.
 Mobility of the parachutes is often deliberately limited to prevent scattering of the troops when a large number parachute together.

 Some military exhibition units and special forces units use "ram-air" parachutes, which offer a high degree of maneuverability and are deployed manually (without a static line) from the desired altitude.
 Some use high-altitude military parachuting, also deploying manually.

-Historical examples
+Paratrooper forces around the world

 Many countries have one or several paratrooper units, usually associated with the national Army or Air Force, but in some cases the Navy.